Rickard Rydell: 2008 season

 Rydell driving the SEAT Léon at Brands Hatch.

 Rydell was re-signed by SEAT as one of their drivers in their five strong driver line up for an assault on the 2008 WTCC season.
-Rickard finished fifth in the final standings, winning once at Estoril and once at Okayama.
+He finished fifth in the final standings, winning once at Estoril and once at Okayama.

 2009 season

-Rickard raced for SEAT yet again in 2009, winning at Puebla and finishing seventh overall in the final standings.
+Rydell raced for SEAT yet again in 2009, winning at Puebla and finishing seventh overall in the final standings.

 2011 season

-Rickard Rydell returns to racing after a year as a commentator of the STCC for Swedish TV.
+Rydell returned to racing after a year as a commentator of the STCC for Swedish TV.
 He was signed to Chevrolet Motorsport Sweden team with the Cruze joining as team with his teammate Viktor Hallrup a developmental driver for the team in his second season with the team, with first season being with the Lacetti.
-Rickard came in as a booster driver for Chevrolet Sweden to gain results for the team as their developmental driver was still not up to speed with the top runners.
-Rickard won the title* at the last race of the season at Mantorp by just 2 points to Frederik Ekblom.
+Rydell came in as a booster driver for Chevrolet Sweden to gain results for the team as their developmental driver was still not up to speed with the top runners.
+Rydell won the title* at the last race of the season at Mantorp by just two points to Frederik Ekblom.